lorenzo-stoakes/learn-prolog-now/notes/05_arithmetic.md

     |       x > y        |       X > Y.       |
     +--------------------+--------------------+

-* They force both the righthand and lefthand arguments to be evaluated, e.g.:-
+* They force both the righthand and lefthand arguments to be evaluated.

+E.g.:-

     ?- 2 < 4+1.
     true.

 * Note that =:= differs from = in that = only tries to unify the left and right-hand sides of the operation, whereas =:= forces evaluation.
-The same goes for \=, e.g.:-
+The same goes for \=.

+E.g.:-

     ?- 3+1 \= 2+2.
     true.